 Why Should I Enroll in Human Development and Social Policy Graduate Program at the University of Utah?

 The Department of Family and Consumer Studies takes an interdisciplinary approach to Human Development and Social Policy.

-The faculty members believe that many important issues and problems in society cannot be understood or solved by relying on one traditional academic discipline.
-Instead, complex societal goals, such as healthy child development, safe neighborhoods, or poverty alleviation, require the combined strengths little disciplines.
-Research from an ecological perspective often uses multiple disciplinary approaches, focuses on families and communities in natural settings, and focuses on policies or practices that are important to quality of life.
+Important societal challenges cannot be understood or solved by relying on one traditional academic discipline.
+Issues like healthy child development, safe neighborhoods, or poverty alleviation, require combined disciplinary strengths.
+With this approach, faculty can focus on families and communities in natural settings, and addresses policies or practices that are important to quality of life.

 The Human Development and Social Policy program offers the following strengths:

 - Faculty represent many disciplines--human development and family studies, economics, sociology, demography, planning, and psychology--to allow students to benefit from a broad curriculum

 - Faculty work in collaborative groups to develop curriculum, research, and policies to formulate solutions to today's societal challenges

 - Faculty have won university-wide awards in the areas of teaching, research, and service